 7. Forgive- Part of healing is forgiving.
 Forgiving the situation, the other person or people involved, and yourself.
 Again, it does not have to mean you agree or condone what has happened.
 It means you release the burden you carry about it.

 8. Be patient- Be patient with yourself and with the process of healing.
 It is ok to take the time necessary for you to experience your emotions, piece yourself back together, and truly go through the process of healing.
 It is exactly that, a process.

 If you have experienced a loss and feel you need healing I want to let you know I am here I offer Reiki Healing sessions in-person and long-distance, which means you don’t have to be present.
 I work with your energy, so physical location and touch are not necessary.
 I also offer Transformation Coaching.
 This is an in-depth approach to healing on a mental, behavioral, emotional, and spiritual level.
 I will support you through the process and show you how.
 This has been described by some as “therapy on steroids” because it is not a long, drawn-out process.
 While I allow you time to go through each step, we get right to the heart of the matter so that we can transform it.
 The goal is to get you to where you want to be, breakthrough your blocks, and living a life you love to live!

 If you enjoyed this blog and found value in it, please make sure you stay connected through our free online content, social media, and subscribe to our email list to be up to date on our latest tips, love notes, and insights.

-- When did you experience grief and loss and what did you learn about yourself in the process?
+- When did I experience grief and loss and what did I learn about myself in the process?

-- Do any of these stages resonate with you during your process?
-If so, and if not, which ones and why?
+- Do any of these stages resonate with me during my process?
+If so, or if not, which ones and why?